jarden-digital/react-native-pincode/README.md

 ```

 Package provides a promise to know if a PIN code has been set by the user.
-The service name parameter is optional.
+The `serviceName` parameter is optional.
 If provided, it should match the `pinCodeKeychainName` property.

 ```
 import {hasUserSetPinCode} from '@haskkor/react-native-pincode'